DeviousDVS/Invisible-Sun-tools/README.md

 Once loaded in your browser, the links will open the PDFs in your browser.

 There is a search function to make it easier to find a specific topic.

+## Get Cards
+Python script to extract card data from Invisible Sun card PDF files and create a JSON file for use in other applications.

+### Prerequisites
+ - Python 3.6+
+ - Locally saved versions of the Invisible Sun card PDFs.

+ ### Usage
+ 1. Save or clone the repositiory to your computer.

+ 2. Install the dependencies:

+    ```pip install -r requirements.txt```

+3. Run the script:

+    ```python get-cards.py "C:\path\to\folder\with\pdfs\cardfile.pdf"```

+4. The script will create a file in the same folder as the script.